ChrisK91/chrisk91.github.io/_posts/2018-02-13-Setting-up-VSCode-for-Anki-addon-development.md

 Recently, I wrote my very first [add on for Anki](https://ankiweb.net/shared/info/181219369){:target="_blank"}, using Visual Studio Code with the official [Python add on for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-python.python){:target="_blank"}.
 With Visual Studio Code, you can easily write and debug code and add ons, you will write in the future.

 ## Prerequisites
 To get full debugging support, we need to get the Anki source.
-It is available at the [download section of the website](https://apps.ankiweb.net/){:target="_blank"} under *Linux/BSD* &rarr; *Other Options" &rarr; *Source .tgz*.
+It is available at the [download section of the website](https://apps.ankiweb.net/){:target="_blank"} under *Linux/BSD* &rarr; *Other Options* &rarr; *Source .tgz*.
 At the time of writing, the version was *2.0.47*.
 Download the source and extract it to a location of your liking.

 ### Python 2.7